Skip to main content

 The Strategic Power of Custom Silicon

-Why Big Tech Is Going All-In:
+Why Big Tech Is Going All-In

-• Control over compute supply chains
+• Full control over compute supply chains

-• Lowered cloud infrastructure costs
+• Lower long-term cloud infrastructure costs

 How Custom AI Chips Are Changing Data Center Design

-Key changes include:
+Major infrastructure changes include:

 Why NVIDIA Still Dominates (For Now)

-NVIDIA’s Competitive Moat:
+NVIDIA’s Competitive Moat

 The Future of the AI Chip Wars

-• More proprietary chips across cloud providers
+• More proprietary chips from cloud providers and AI startups

-• AI-first supercomputers built for trillion-parameter models
+• Massive AI supercomputers designed for trillion-parameter models

-• Breakthroughs in cooling and power efficiency
+• Breakthroughs in energy efficiency to reduce operational costs

 Conclusion